cmdcolin/awesome-genome-visualization/README.md

 categorization using the first tag applied to each tool, but tools can have multiple tags too.
 See the website to see all tags applied to tools

+Note: This list runs the gammut from bespoke and simple to more general-purpose and complex tools.
+Some are historical, or may be for more visual inspiration only

+I also encourage you to make your own visualization, things like R make this so much easier!
+But also consider making your visualization code re-usable for the wider community!
+And feel free to send PRs for more tools!

 ## General
 - [Genoverse](https://github.com/wtsi-web/Genoverse) [(img)](https://cmdcolin.github.io/awesome-genome-visualization/genoverse.png)
 - [BasePlayer](https://baseplayer.fi/) [(img)](https://cmdcolin.github.io/awesome-genome-visualization/baseplayer.png)